MadhaviGupta/GitShow/README.md

 ## Features 👀

 - Show your GitHub Projects in a more friendly way.
-- Check what others are creating, through just searhing their GitHub username.
+- Check what others are creating, by just searhing their GitHub username.
 - Network and Chat with fellow open source contributors throughout the world.
 - Get love & suggestions from all over the world.
 - Find your Pair Programmer & Collaborate with them on new projects.